tashaharrison/online-reservation-system/docs/design-document.md

 ## Key Components

 ### 1. Event Management (Synchronous)
-- Create events with a name and total seat count
+- Create events with a name and total seat count.
-- Store event data in Redis as hashes
+- Store event data in Redis as hashes.
-- Validate seat limits (10-10,000)
+- Validate seat limits (10-10,000).

 ### 2. Seat Management (Asynchronous)
 - Seats are created in batches for each event.